 This is actually not new in Sveltia CMS but rather an undocumented feature in Netlify/Decap CMS.[^4] You can specify media and public folders for each collection that override the global media folder.
 Well, it’s documented, but that’s probably not what you want.

 Rather, if you’d like to add all the media files for a collection in one single folder, specify both media_folder and public_folder instead of leaving them empty.
-The trick is to use an absolute path for media_folder like the example below.
+The trick is to use a project relative path starting with a slash for media_folder like the example below.
 You can try this with Netlify/Decap CMS first if you prefer.

 public_folder: /media